2026 Platform Comparison

 San Francisco, CA

-Undisclosed revenue share with venue partners; riders pay per-ride
+Undisclosed revenue share with venue hosts; riders pay per-ride, no software sold to operators

 Founded 2018